Key Takeaways

 Burnout is a serious concern for many people, no matter their occupation or history.
 But recovery is possible with a clear plan and support from loved ones and therapists.

 If you’re interested in trying therapy, Rula’s therapist-matching program can help you find a therapist who accepts your insurance and specializes in whatever you’re dealing with.
-Plus, you can skip the wait and meet with a therapist from the comfort of your home as early as this week.
+Plus, you can skip the wait and meet with a therapist from the comfort of your home as soon as tomorrow.

 More From Rula